Rules of Procedure

 13. “Party” means the person or persons filing a request for an advisory opinion, a request for a letter ruling, or a complaint, and the person or persons against whom a complaint is filed.

-15. “Position Statement” means a generally applicable written statement addressing ethics issues, which provides guidance for public officers, members of the General Assembly, local government officials, government employees,and members of the public and which is not an advisory opinion or a letter ruling.
+15. “Position Statement” means a written statement addressing ethics issue(s), which is intended to provide general guidance for public officers, members of the General Assembly, local government officials, government employees, and members of the public and which is not applicable to a specific individual.

-18. “Quorum” means a majority of the number of members of the IEC as fixed by statute.
+18. “Quorum” means a majority of the number of members of the IEC.

 1. Words in the singular shall include the plural and words in the plural shall include the singular.

-2. The IEC Rules shall be liberally construed to secure the just, fair, speedy, and inexpensive determination of all matters before the IEC.
+2. The IEC Rules shall be liberally construed to secure the just, fair, speedy, and economical determination of all matters before the IEC.

-A. All meetings and hearings of the IEC shall include a public comment period.
+A. All meetings of the IEC shall include a public comment period.
 The length of time for public comment shall be at the discretion of the IEC.

 5. REQUESTS FOR ADVISORY OPINIONS AND LETTER RULINGS

-2. All requests for advisory opinion or letter ruling should be filed with the IEC at least 10 days prior to the next scheduled meeting of the IEC.
+2. All requests for an advisory opinion or letter ruling should be filed with the IEC at least 10 calendar days prior to the next scheduled meeting of the IEC.

 F. The IEC shall publish advisory opinions, letter rulings, and position statements on the IEC website as soon as practicable after an opinion is issued.

-G. In the event of disagreement by any Member in any advisory opinion or letter ruling, that Member may, at that Member’s discretion, include a dissenting or concurring opinion in the issued document.
+G. In the event of disagreement by any Commissioner in any advisory opinion or letter ruling, that Commissioner may, at that Commissioner’s discretion, include a dissenting or concurring opinion in the issued document.

-H. A person who receives an Advisory Opinion or Letter Ruling from the Commission may rely on that opinion as an affirmative defense should a complaint be filed against that individual for the subject of the advisory opinion or letter ruling.
+H. A person who receives an advisory opinion or letter ruling from the Commission may rely on that opinion as an affirmative defense should a complaint be filed against that individual regarding the subject of the advisory opinion or letter ruling.

-J. Advisory Opinions and Letter Rulings shall be responded to as soon as practicable after receipt of a completed request for advisory opinion or letter ruling.
+J. Advisory opinions and letter ruling requests shall be considered as soon as practicable after receipt of a completed request for an advisory opinion or letter ruling.

 6. POSITION STATEMENTS

-A. The IEC may, at its discretion issue position statements.
+The IEC may, in its discretion, issue position statements.
 Position statements shall be published on the IEC website.

-A. Any person may file a written complaint with the IEC asking whether a public officer, member of the General Assembly, local government official, or government employee has failed to comply with the provisions of Article XXIX or any other standards of conduct or reporting requirements as provided by law.
+A. Any person may file a written complaint with the IEC alleging how a public officer, member of the General Assembly, local government official, or government employee has failed to comply with the provisions of Article XXIX or any other standards of conduct or reporting requirements as provided by law.

-B. Complaints must be submitted in writing and filed with the IEC at the offices of the IEC.
-A complaint may be hand delivered to the IEC or sent to the IEC offices via first class mail or by facsimile.
-Complaints may be sent via electronic mail only if they contain the signature of the person making the complaint.
+B. Complaints must be submitted in writing, signed, and filed with the IEC at the offices of the IEC.
+A complaint must be either hand delivered to the IEC or sent to the IEC’s offices via first class mail, facsimile, or electronic mail (email).
+Filing by email is encouraged.
+Anonymous complaints shall not be considered.